bd-j/forcepho/demo/README.md

 Mock data
 ---
-These demo's run on _mock_ data, where the data is generated from the same model used to fit them.
+These demos run on _mock_ data, where the data is generated from the same model used to fit them.

 * `demo_mock_simplegm.py` Single Gaussian source and PSF, single stamp, mock generated from model, noise optionally added.
 Useful for checking gradients, basic functionality.